-Blessed with “a lustrous voice, full of expression” (The Financial Times), Angela Simkin, originally from Lincoln, began her training at the Royal Northern College of Music under Thomas Schulze and studied with Tim Evans Jones at the Royal College of Music, where she was a member of the International Opera School and an Ian Evans Lombe Scholar.
+Blessed with “a lustrous voice, full of expression” (The Financial Times), Angela Simkin, originally from Lincoln, began her training at the Royal Northern College of Music under Thomas Schulze and studied with Tim Evans Jones at the Royal College of Music, where she was a member of the International Opera School and an Ian Evans Lombe Scholar, studying with Dinah Harris.

 She is a Britten Pears Young Artist and also acknowledges support from the Josephine Baker Trust, the Norrah Popple Award, the Boris Christoff International Award for Young Singers, the Georg Solti Accademia, the Mario Lanza Society, the Verbier Festival and the Worshipful Company of Musicians.